Thursday, August 30th from 3pm-4pm - Come to the school, visit the classroom, meet your teacher and explore the school!

 Ms. Julie Kangas, Assistant Principal

-Ms. Gillian Callison, Secretary
+Ms. Gillian Callison, Office Manager/Registrar

 Reading/Writing: Our K – 3rd grade teachers work with our reading support staff and LRC support staff to provide a Walk-to-Read model where readers are learning skills with children who need to learn the same skills.
 The children are regularly progress monitored to determine their fit for the group they are assigned.
 Staff members make responsive changes based on students’ challenges and growth.
 When academic gains or needs are determined, children move to other groups where their current skills are being taught.
 Walk-to-Read specifically helps to instill a love of reading.
 This instructional support extends into all forms of communication and comprehension including speaking and writing clearly.
 Also, a solid home support that dovetails with our reading curriculum and interventions is offered for struggling readers.